vathuluri/PythonDaily/basic_types_in_python.md

-##  The Python interpreter supports many functions that are built-in: sixty-eight, as of Python 3.6.
-You will cover many of these in the following discussions, as they come up in context.
+<p>The Python interpreter supports many functions that are built-in: sixty-eight, as of Python 3.6.
+You will cover many of these in the following discussions, as they come up in context.</p>

 #   Math